CentaurusInfra/arktos/test/e2e/arktos/multi-tenancy/README.md

 Define a test case with as few lines as possible.
 It also make sense to avoid a long test case file and group related test cases into one file.

 Test is the best preventive medicine to code regression.
-I wish every bug fixing related to kubectl is accompanied by a test case addition.
+I wish every relevant bug fixing is accompanied by a test case addition.

 ## What NOT to Expect

 As the test script is built from scratch and based on Linux Bash, the author expects the test is quick & lightweight, and adding new test cases is simple.
 But please **DO NOT** expect it to have:
-* Clearly Isolated Test Cases
+* Cleanly Isolated Test Cases

+A test suite would be nice if the test cases are cleanly isolated, meaning each test case is independently testing one aspect of the target system, so each test case can be added or removed without affecting the others.
+Such a test environment usually needs to reset the target system after each test case.

 Due to the fact it is time-consuming to start a test cluster, the test environment is NOT cleaned after a test case or a test case file is done.
 Actually the test environment is not cleaned even after a complete test run.
-So a test case might impact the later tests.
+So a test case might impact the later test cases.
 Therefore please design the test cases with this constraint in mind.
 For example, the value of ${new_tenant} in the test is chosen to be a random string generated in each test run to make sure the test "kubectl create tenant ${new_tenant}" passes in each run without cleaning the environment.

 If you want to clean the test environment, restart the test cluster by restarting the script hack/arktos-up.sh, and you will get a fresh and clean cluster.